SQE FAQs

 Do vacation schemes count as QWE?

 No. Firms offering vacation schemes aren’t signing off on such experience as QWE.
-In any case, even if you were able to argue that small parts of a vacation scheme amounts to QWE (although much of it would not), that part would amount to such a small fraction of the two years you need to render it meaningless as QWE – great work experience, but nothing more.
-Remember, you can piece together your QWE across different employers, but it is limited to four places of work.
+In any case, even if you were able to argue that small parts of a vacation scheme amounts to QWE (although much of it would not), that part would amount to such a small fraction of the two years you need, rendering it meaningless as QWE — great work experience, but nothing more.
+Remember, you can piece together your QWE across different employers, but it is limited to four places of work, so a week or two, or even a month or two is, in practice, will rarely figure in a candidate’s QWE record that they submit to the SRA .

 How do you get shadowing/work experience at 16 for a career in law?